 It amounted to the caster using her juice to see things happen a second or two ahead, so that she could aim where the enemy would be, and to move where the enemy's return blows and arrows would not land.
 Most importantly to this plan, a Predictamancer could know whether or not a shot or blow she was about to initiate would be a hit.
 If it wouldn't, then she simply did not take the shot.

-Contessa, enforcer for Cauldron plays this a little straighter, by seeing "the path to victory" and following it to completion.
-Its effective enough she describes her power simply as "I win".
+- Contessa, enforcer for Cauldron plays this a little straighter, by seeing "the path to victory" and following it to completion.
+However, the trope is still not played entirely straight - she isn't exactly able to see into the future, her power just tells her a series of moves she can make to achieve whatever result she's aiming for, but she gets no special insight into why those steps will work.
+It's effective enough she describes her power simply as "I win".

-The Number Man's power is a variation: instead of knowing what's going to happen, he can predict the reigion where the next attack will come from.
+- The Number Man's power is a variation: instead of knowing what's going to happen, he can predict the region where the next attack will come from.
 This means all he has to do is be not there.
 Every time.

 - The eponymous hero from Curveball can't consciously see into the future, but when he's fighting, he just knows where the enemies are and what to do about them.